Managing the Tennessee River for Multiple Benefits

 At 29 TVA dams, hydroelectric power is generated by allowing water to flow from a reservoir through an intake and penstock, where the flow rotates a turbine and shaft that's connected to a rotor within copper coils—where the marvel of electricity is sparked.
 When water availability is low, TVA uses other resources in its diverse generating portfolio to produce power.
 Many of these—especially coal and nuclear plants—depend on the river for cooling water.
 Read more about hydroelectric power at TVA.

 We need clean, abundant water to survive!
-TVA monitors and adjusts river flow to meet municipality, water-temperature and dissolved oxygen requirements for our own heath, as well as that of the other species that share our waterways.
+TVA monitors and adjusts river flow to meet municipality, water temperature, and dissolved oxygen requirements for our own health, as well as that of the other species that share our waterways.
 Read more about water quality.

 Some 5 million people get their water from the Tennessee River and its tributaries every day.
-Over 10 billion gallons of water are used daily, drawn from 700 municipal and industrial intakes.
-However, almost 96 percent of that water is recycled and returned to the river to be used again.
+Over 8 billion gallons of water are used daily, drawn from more than 700 municipal, industrial, agricultural, and thermoelectric intakes.
+However, over 95 percent of that water is recycled and returned to the river to be used again.
 Learn more about water supply management.

-It’s fun to paddle, raft and fish in TVA rivers and lakes.
+Paddling, rafting, and fishing in TVA rivers and lakes are fun.
 The birds are lovely to see as they follow migratory patterns to our wetlands and healthy streams.
 A hike to hidden streams rejuvenates the soul.
 Get more info about recreation on TVA lakes and lands.